 Each student who completes this requirement in Gender and Women's Studies will write a senior research paper in GWS 497: Independent Study: Capstone, taken in the fall of the senior year.
-The paper will be a continuation of the research they began in GWS 360: Feminist Methodologies, taken in the spring of the junior year.
+The paper will be a continuation of the research they began in GWS 360: Doing Feminism: Issues in Research and Practice, taken in the spring of the junior year.